 - (a) The election of two Members of the Senate by the Senate to the Members of the Council shall be conducted by secret ballot in accordance with such procedure as the Senate shall prescribe. - (b) Members of Council elected by Senate who are subsequently appointed to posts of either Pro-Vice-Chancellor or Dean be required to resign their elected membership of Council.
-Persons in attendance at meetings of Council shall not be included in this election. - (c) Members of Senate elected to Council shall serve for a period of three years or such lesser period as the person elected remains a member of Senate.
+Persons in attendance at meetings of Council shall not be included in this election. - (c) Members of Senate elected to Council shall serve for a term of three years and may complete that term notwithstanding the expiry of their term on Senate, providing that they remain a member of the Academic Assembly.